Enduring Love (film): Plot

+Joe becomes more consumed with the balloon incident, growing distant in his personal life.
+Jed continues to show up in Joe's personal spaces, sitting outside Joe's apartment, asking Joe to admit to what passed between them in the field, suggesting Joe is sending Jed messages by opening and closing his curtains.
+After Jed shows up at Joe's job one day, Joe publicly threatens Jed and tells him he does not want to see him at all.

-The next morning, Claire comes down the stairs and tells Joe that it is over between them.
-He, angry, pays a visit to Jed and they argue.
+Joe increasingly unravels, his behavior alienating those around him.
+After waking Claire to a middle-of-the-night raving, Claire eventually tells Joe it is over between them.
+Angry, Joe pays a visit to Jed and they argue.
+Jed bashes his head against the wall.
 Joe then gets drunk before going to Robin and Rachel's house, where he stays the night.
-When he wakes up, his friend tells him Claire just called and asked him to come over as Jed was in their house.
+When he wakes, his friend tells him Claire just called and asked Joe to come over as Jed is at their house.

-Joe races to his house and enters the living room, finding Jed and Claire sitting next to each other on the sofa.
+Joe races home and enters the living room, finding Jed and Claire sitting next to each other on the sofa.
 Jed looks as if he has been beaten up and falsely blames Joe.
 Claire appears to believe Jed's story.
-Joe loses his temper and then out of the blue, Jed stabs Claire with a kitchen knife and she falls to the floor, bleeding profusely.
+Joe loses his temper when out of the blue, Jed stabs Claire with a kitchen knife and she falls to the floor, bleeding profusely.
 Joe then pretends to accept Jed into his life and they kiss.
 As they kiss, Joe grabs hold of the knife from Jed and stabs him.
 Jed falls to the floor, while Joe rushes to Claire's aid and phones an ambulance.

 Joe returns to the field where it all started, with the wife and daughter of the man who died.
 They are joined by a couple who explain that the woman's husband had not cheated on her but was giving the couple a lift in his car.
-The picnic basket and scarf were theirs, and they were too embarrassed to intercede, as they were having an affair.
-The wife is happy to discover the truth and said that she had believed her husband was cheating.
-Joe then tells the man's daughter her father was very brave.
+The picnic basket and scarf were theirs, and they were too embarrassed to get involved, as they were having an affair.
+In the field, Joe tells the man's daughter her father was very brave.

-Mid-way through the credits, there is a scene in a psychiatric hospital, where it is revealed that Jed survived the stabbing and is sitting at a desk writing ominously, turning to smile at the camera.
+As the end credits roll, a scene in a psychiatric hospital reveals Jed alive, sitting at a desk writing.
+He turns to the camera and smiles.